super-linter/super-linter/README.md

 This example uses
-[GitHub Actions automatic token authentication](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) that automatically greates a unique `GITHUB_TOKEN` secret for the workflow.
+[GitHub Actions automatic token authentication](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication) that automatically creates a unique `GITHUB_TOKEN` secret for the workflow.
 GitHub Actions imposes the following limitations on workflows:

 - To avoid accidentally creating recursive workflow runs, the commit that contains linting and formatting fixes
   [doesn't create new workflow runs](https://docs.github.com/en/actions/security-for-github-actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow).
-- It restrict edits to GitHub Actions workflows files (in `.github/workflows`).
+- It restricts edits to GitHub Actions workflows files (in `.github/workflows`).
 - It may fail pushing commits to protected branches.

 To work around these limitations, you do the following: